-When using the stream, the data is exchanged internally between the module and controller.
-A defined number of acyclic bytes is reserved for this slot for this purpose.
+When the stream is used, data is exchanged internally between the module and CPU.
+For this purpose, a defined amount of acyclic bytes is reserved for this slot.

-Increasing the acyclic frame size results in increased data throughput on this slot.
+Increasing the acyclic frame size leads to increased data throughput on this slot.